 3. Decreased efficiency and productivity

-Outdated or insufficiently maintained systems present a big risk to daily operations.
-For example, if WiFi goes down on campus, or students and faculty are unable to access the LMS and SIS, business and educational operations can come to a halt.
-Or, if tech systems are left outdated and can’t connect with each other, faculty may spend too much time uploading files and running processes by hand, and IT teams may spend most of their time patching and maintaining on-premise systems.
+Outdated or insufficiently maintained systems also present a big risk to daily operations.
+For example, if Wi-Fi goes down on campus, or students and faculty are unable to access the LMS and SIS, business and educational operations can come to a halt.
+Or, if tech systems are left outdated and can’t connect with each other, faculty may spend too much time uploading files and running processes manually, and IT teams may spend most of their time patching and maintaining on-premise systems.

-In addition, if a school’s data backup solution is out of date and the systems that help keep it secure fail, then there’s a higher chance of losing student data.
+In addition, if a school’s data backup solution is out of date and the systems that help keep it secure fail, then there’s a higher chance of losing student data altogether.
 And finally, school staff will find it very hard to analyze data to inform institutional decisions if a school is running multiple software systems that aren’t configured to work together.
-To increase their efficiency, avoid system downtime and prevent data loss, higher ed leaders must invest in migrating their data center to the cloud
+To increase efficiency, avoid system downtime and prevent data loss, higher ed leaders should consider migrating their data center to the cloud.

 4. Lower IT staff retention rates

 College and university IT departments oversee an essential resource that impacts every student, faculty and staff member.
-As the demand for tech-enabled education experiences grows, higher ed leaders can no longer get away with underfunded, understaffed and overworked IT departments.
-The schools that understand the importance of prioritizing and funding their technology initiatives will be better prepared to handle the evolving landscape in the future.
+As the demand for tech-enabled education experiences grows, higher ed leaders can no longer risk underfunded, understaffed and overworked IT departments.
+The schools that understand the importance of prioritizing and funding their technology initiatives will be better prepared to meet evolving student expectations and deliver high-quality experiences.